Grigoriym/AiPal/README.md

 ## WTF is this
-Your personal AI pal to learn speaking a language.
+1. Your personal AI pal to learn speaking a language.
-You only need your OpenAI api token (can be set in Settings) and you are ready to go.
+2. You only need your OpenAI api token (can be set in Settings) and you are ready to go.
+3. Please set the TTS engine to the German language in Settings, otherwise you will be listening german with {you_language} pronunciation

 <img src="https://github.com/Grigoriym/AiPal/assets/31949421/380503c1-c4cf-42f1-9d2d-88ef162bb90b"  width="300" height="600">